Robonavigators/ESP32-C3-Walkie-Talkie-/README.md

 A low-latency, encrypted, multi-device walkie-talkie system built on the Seeed Studio XIAO ESP32-C3.
 This project utilizes the ESP-NOW protocol to broadcast real-time I2S digital audio to 10 or more devices simultaneously without the need for a Wi-Fi router.

-It features an onboard Captive Portal with a modern Glassmorphism UI for configuring your network's encryption password on the fly, and smart thermal throttling to keep the tiny board cool during continuous use.
+It features a built-in **Community Mesh Relay** system that automatically extends your physical range by bouncing encrypted signals through other nearby devices, all without compromising your voice privacy.
+Alongside this, an onboard Captive Portal with a modern Glassmorphism UI allows you to configure your network's encryption password on the fly.

 ## ✨ Features

+* **Community Mesh Relay:** Devices automatically act as stealth repeaters.
+Your encrypted signal hops through nearby radios to maximize distance, while unauthorized listeners hear only silence.
 * **Multi-Node Broadcast:** Supports 10+ devices on a single network using ESP-NOW universal broadcast.
 * **Captive Portal Configuration:** Built-in DNS server and Access Point (Glass UI) to easily save and update the encryption password to non-volatile memory (NVS).
-* **Application-Level Encryption:** Real-time XOR cipher to scramble audio data, ensuring privacy from unauthorized listeners.
+* **Application-Level Encryption:** Real-time XOR cipher to scramble audio data, ensuring absolute privacy from unauthorized listeners.
-* **Smart Mechanical PTT:** Press and hold to transmit; single quick tap to reboot into network setup mode.
+* **Smart Mechanical PTT:** Press and hold to transmit; single quick tap for Setup Mode; double tap for Deep Sleep.
 Prevents accidental hot-mic broadcasts.
 * **Thermal Throttling:** Automatically underclocks the CPU to 80MHz if the core temperature exceeds 65°C, restoring full 160MHz performance when cooled to 55°C.
 * **Maximized Range:** Software-forced maximum TX power (19.5 dBm) optimized for the XIAO's U.FL external antenna.
 * **Modern Core API:** Written using the `ESP_I2S.h` object-oriented drivers for Arduino ESP32 Core v3.3.5.